proggR/bottlecap/README.md

 # Bottlecap

-MVP version of Deluge (described below).
+WIP MVP version of Deluge (described below).
 Left original Deluge copy/state behaviour despite a lot being culled/changed to cram an MVP into a deployable bytecode size, but the bigger picture goals remain... once Bottlecap's math/logic is tested (definitely not anywhere near correct atm I'm sure, haven't begun testing and still getting used to the lack of floating point math :\ lol), I'll be thinking through the restructuring needed to start incorporating the added features (p2p/group handshake protected markets, and "DTermProcessor", a simple term code registry allowing for custom on chain transaction processors that support central authorities with the same DTermProcessor constructs available to bubble term-coded events up whatever hierarchy is needed).

-**TL;DR:** its an ERC-20 only BitTorrent Peer Wire Protocol inspired DEX crammed _inside_ an ERC20 token that aspires to be something more than that... a protocol for p2p capital flows, built to support industry specific on-chain reporting/processing needs :P
+**TL;DR:** its an ERC20-only BitTorrent Peer Wire Protocol inspired DEX crammed _inside_ an ERC20 token that aspires to be something more than that... a protocol for p2p capital flows, built to support industry specific on-chain reporting/processing needs :P

 `contracts/Bottlecap.sol` contains the current "main".
 About to refactor with `BottlecapStuffed` to see if I can free up enough bytecode footprint to cram at least the p2p markets back in before cooking up a lil React app for this.